 Resistant hypertension: When your blood pressure is difficult to control

-If your blood pressure remains stubbornly high despite taking at least three different types of high blood pressure drugs, one of which should be a diuretic, you may have resistant hypertension.
-Resistant hypertension is blood pressure that's resistant to treatment.
+If your blood pressure remains stubbornly high despite taking at least three different types of high blood pressure drugs, one of which usually should be a diuretic, you may have resistant hypertension.
 People who have controlled high blood pressure but are taking four different types of medications at the same time to achieve that control also are considered to have resistant hypertension.
 The possibility of a secondary cause of the high blood pressure generally should be reconsidered.

 Having resistant hypertension doesn't mean your blood pressure will never get lower.
 In fact, if you and your doctor can identify what's behind your persistently high blood pressure, there's a good chance you can meet your goal with the help of treatment that's more effective.